The evolutions of the University of St.Gallen MBA

 The arrival of digitized MBA programs is not wholly new, Andrew tells us, but historically, the MBA world has held a deeply ingrained self-identity of being a high-touch industry.
 Think in-person recruitment meetings, 1-to-1 career advisory, and alumni social experiences.

 As a result of the pandemic, both schools and students are realizing that digital is not just a tool – it’s connected to brand value.
 “Good design builds trust,” Andrew explains.
 “If you have a good user experience, you’re going to trust that brand more and we need to ask ourselves on every aspect that we communicate digitally, are we building trust or are we eroding trust?
 For all departments to realize that the digital tools that we use are not just supplementary to the experience, they are the experience of your program, of your brand.”
 (00:48)

-If you are shortlisting grad schools for your MBA, consider how they are using digital to elevate not just the learning experience, but the entire journey from application to life-long alumni community engagement.
+If you are in the process of shortlisting grad schools for your MBA, consider how these schools are using digital to elevate not just the learning experience, but the entire journey from application process to life-long alumni community engagement.

 Where do companies stand?